-In this study, the term of “case” was as categorized into two type of diseases such fatal and non-fatal disease.
-If some disease such as cancer could be either of fatal and non-fatal disease, we used the survival rate to categorized the rate of fatal and non-fatal disease.
-For example, if there are 100 leukemia cases and about 60% of survival rate, we assumed that 40 cases of leukemia are fatal and 60 cases of leukemia are non-fatal cancer.
-Then, the economic value of fatal disease and nonfatal illness were differently estimated based on the EPA guideline for economic analysis.
+In this study, the term “case” was used for both fatal and non-fatal diseases.
+If a disease such as cancer could be either fatal or non-fatal, we used the survival rate to categorize the rate of fatal and non-fatal disease.
+For example, if there are 100 leukemia cases and the literature indicates that leukemia has a 60% survival rate, we assumed that 40 cases of leukemia are fatal and 60 cases are nonfatal.
+Then, the economic values of fatal and nonfatal diseases were estimated based on EPA guidelines for economic analysis.

-According to the EPA guidelines for economic analysis, using the default value of statistical life (VSL) was recommended for the cost of a fatal disease VSL is a summary measure of the dollar value of small changes in mortality risk among the public (Agency 2016).
-The EPA currently recommend a default VSL of $7.9 million (in 2008 dollars) to reduced mortality for all programs and policies.
+The EPA guidelines for economic analysis recommend, using the default value of statistical life (VSL) for the cost of a fatal disease.
+VSL is a summary measure of the dollar value of small changes in mortality risk among the public (Agency 2016).
+The EPA currently recommends a default VSL of $7.9 million (in 2008 dollars) to reduced mortality for all programs and policies.
 This VSL was updated from the $4.8 million ($1990) estimate using the GDP deflator inflation based on the Consumer Price Index (CPI).
-We adopted the recommend VSL and readjusted the value of VSL from $7.9 million in 2008 dollar to $8.9 million in 2017 dollar.
-US CPI calculator was used based on 13.2 % cumulative rate.
+We adopted the recommended VSL and adjusted the value from $7.9 million in 2008 dollars to $8.9 million in 2017 dollars.
+The U.S. CPI calculator was used, with a 13.2 % cumulative rate.

-For non-fatal disease, the EPA preferred to use the value of willingness-to-pay (WTP), but cost -of illness (COI) values were also accepted.
-However, there was uncertainty when default WTP represents the economic value of each specific nonfatal disease (EPA, 2000).
-Therefore, we only used the estimated cost of treatment (direct medical cost) for the economic value of non-fatal disease from EPA's Cost-of-Illness Handbook (Toxics, 2007).
-Therefore, the estimated cost in this case study might be underestimated rather than WTP and COI of non-fatal disease.
+For nonfatal diseases, the EPA prefers to use the value of willingness to pay (WTP), but cost -of illness (COI) values are also accepted.
+However, there is uncertainty when default WTP represents the economic value of each specific nonfatal disease (EPA, 2000).
+Therefore, we only used the estimated cost of treatment (direct medical cost) for the economic value of nonfatal disease from EPA's Cost-of-Illness Handbook (Toxics, 2007).
+Note that the estimated cost in this case study might be underestimated compared to rather than WTP for nonfatal diseases.

 Result (case studies)

-The results section described the detail results of the two case studies, using the developed k ofmethod (framewor health benefits analysis for TUR policy).
-We described each case study’s possible exposure scenario and back ground based on the proposing or ongoing TUR policy about toxic chemicals in U.S.
+This section describes the results of the two case studies, using the framework developed for analyzing the health benefits of TUR policies).
+We describe each case study’s possible exposure scenario and back ground based on existing or proposed TUR policies for toxic chemicals in the U.S.

-Case study 1: Health benefit and cost of proposed EPA policy to ban the use of TCE in industrial vapor degreasing in U.S
+Case study 1: Health benefits and costs of a proposed EPA policy to ban the use of TCE in industrial vapor degreasing.

-Trichloroethylene (TCE) is considered a well-known carcinogen and associated with adverse effects on the liver, kidneys, and immune system {Scott, 2011.
-Although there is a grave concern about the high toxicity, TCE is still widely used at metal degreasing facilities.
-Recently, EPA proposed banning the use of TCE in industrial vapor degreasing based on identified health risks from previous studies (EPA, 2016).
-In this case study, we estimated the possible health benefit due to the proposed EPA policy to ban the use of TCE in industrial vapor degreasing in U.S based on the developed method.
+Trichloroethylene (TCE) is considered a well-known carcinogen and is associated with adverse effects on the liver, kidneys, and immune system {Scott, 2011).
+Although there is grave concern about its high toxicity, TCE is still widely used in metal degreasing facilities.
+Recently, EPA proposed banning the use of TCE in industrial vapor degreasing, based on health risks identified in previous studies (EPA, 2016).
+In this case study, we used the health benefits analysis to estimate the ptential health benefits of the proposed EPA ban.

 Characterization of exposure scenario

-TCE was generally used as a degreasing solvent for metal degreasing process at facilities.
-EPA found that the main exposure pathway of TCE was the inhalation ofbecause TCE’ high vapor pressure (Agency 2014).
-About 1% of TCE exposuremight relate to dermal (Tibaldi, ten Berge, & Drolet, 2014), but this case study did not consider dermal exposure.
-Therefore, this case focused on exposure through inhalation.
-We assumed that there will be no TCE exposure after the implementon of atithe proposed policy throughout all US commercial vapor degreasing facilities; all will have switched their degreasing solvent from TCE to safer alternatives.
+TCE is generally used for metal degreasing in industrial processes.
+EPA found that the main exposure pathway of TCE is inhalation, due to TCE’s high vapor pressure (Agency 2014).
+Dermal exposure might account for about 1% of total TCE exposure (Tibaldi, ten Berge, & Drolet, 2014), but this case study did not consider dermal exposure and considered only on exposure through inhalation.
+We assumed that there would be no TCE exposure after implementing the proposed policy in all US commercial vapor degreasing facilities.
+That is, all will have switched their degreasing solvents to safer alternatives.